Reverse Bicep Curl: Muscle Worked, Benefits, Variations

 2. Cable Reverse Curl

-Reverse cable curl is a cable machine variations of reverse bicep curl that targets the biceps and brachialis.
+Reverse cable curl is a cable machine variation of reverse bicep curl that targets the biceps and brachialis.
 The only reverse cable curl equipment that you really need is the cable machine.

-There are, however, many reverse cable curl variations that you can try out that may require different types of reverse cable curl equipment and set up.
+However, there are many reverse cable curl variations that you can try, which may require different types of reverse cable curl equipment and set up.

-Such as wide grip cable reverse curl, single arm reverse cable curl.
+Such as wide grip cable reverse curl and single arm reverse cable curl.

 Cable Reverse Curl